Anna’s two week trip across Madhya Pradesh

 With regards to travel, Anna took a combination of trains and car hires.
 She stayed in a mix of home-stays across different budgets.
 All of the home-stays we recommend are comfortable and clean.
 A home-stays also helps in having a rich cultural experience.

 Rich history, culture and architecture makes Madhya Pradesh a great off-beat destination.
 Get in touch with us now if you would like our help in planning your trip to this beautiful state.

 - Day 1 - 3Varanasi

-The spiritual city is an assault on your senses.
-Varanasi is a city that slowly
+The spiritual city pf Varanasi is an assault on your senses.
+It is a city that slowly

 grows on you.
 Once you've spent enough time in the city, visited the various ghats and seen death up close, Varanasi with its unconventional charm will win you over.Aashray Homestay, VaranasiDay 4 - 6Khajuraho

 Khajuraho is a UNESCO World Heritage site in Madhya Pradesh, famous for its Hindu and Jain Temples.
-The temples are known to have vignettes of Music and Creative pursuits and passion and eroticism.Friends of Khajuraho, KhajurahoDay 7 - 9Orchha
+The temples are known to have depictions of music and creative pursuits and passion and eroticism.Friends of Khajuraho, KhajurahoDay 7 - 9Orchha

 Orchha is the quintessential Indian town.
 Off – Beat, simple and unassuming.
 Orchha is must visit if you want to see how the majority of India lives.
 Check out the many beautiful temples and palaces or go biking across the natural reserve.Friends of OrchhaDay 10 - 12Agra